heteyszabolcs/G4_scCUTnTag/README.md

-# G-quadruplex profiling in complex tissues using single-cell CUT&Tag
+# G-quadruplex Profiling in Complex Tissues Using Single-cell CUT&Tag

 This repository contains the main scripts for the manuscript "G-quadruplex Profiling in Complex Tissues Using Single-cell CUT&Tag" as well as the processed Seurat objects used in the analysis.

-## Main Steps Include:
+Main Steps Include:

 * Seurat processing of G4 scCUT&Tag data
 * Exploratory analysis and performance validation